ETFs

 4. Assess Tracking Error

 Tracking error measures how closely an ETF’s performance matches its benchmark index.
-A lower tracking error indicates better alignment.
-Choose ETFs with consistent and minimal tracking errors.
+If they don’t follow closely, that is called a tracking error.
+A smaller tracking error is a good sign.

 5. Consider Liquidity